 As stated in our company values, our success thrives on the diversity of backgrounds, knowledge, skills, ideas, and capabilities within our workforce.
 We deeply respect each other and trust the diversity we have.
-We aspire to create a diverse and inclusive culture that reflects the diversity of the customers we serve and fosters an environment where all employees feel welcomed, respected, and valued.
-In 2022, we began a focused diversity, equity, and inclusion, or DEI journey by reviewing demographic data for a baseline and our senior management participated in a customized DEI development program.
-In 2023, we trained all employees on the basics of Diversity, Equity, and Inclusion.
+With over half of our employees representing diverse ethnicities, we aspire to promote a diverse and inclusive culture that reflects the diversity of the customers we serve and fosters an environment where all employees feel welcomed, respected, and valued.